eltsvetk/CS5010_Project/VideoScript.md

 ...we added census data about population density, to see if that relates to people’s climate change attitudes.

-We also add election return data from the 2016 presidential race between Donald Trump and Hillary Clinton.
-That categorized each county as Republican or Democratic.
-We scraped another source for a list of Swing counties.
+We also add election return data from the 2016 presidential race, to categorize each county as Republican or Democratic.
+We scraped a different website for a list of Swing counties.

-Before doing analysis, we merged these data sources at the county level.
+We merged these data sources at the county level.
 That should be easy, and there used to be a standard ID for counties called a FIPS code, but in 2008 the commerce department replaced that with another standard called INCITS, so our sources were inconsistent.

 ## SLIDE: County conversion Python code
 *Jonathan:* It’s not practical to manually match 3000 counties, so we wrote python functions to translate between coding standards, then used a single coding standard as an index to combine five different data frames, one for each data source.